 The hazard analysis is the foundation for safe, plannable, and resource-efficient work in concrete demolition, rock excavation and tunnel construction, in building gutting, as well as in special demolition.
 It systematically evaluates risks that can arise during separation, cutting, and splitting operations with hydraulic tools.
-In combination with tools and systems from Darda GmbH — such as concrete demolition shears, rock and concrete splitters, hydraulic power packs, combination shears, Multi Cutters, steel shears, and tank cutters — a forward-looking hazard analysis establishes clear courses of action: for the protection of people, structures, and the environment, as well as for controlled, low-vibration deconstruction and natural stone extraction.
+In combination with tools and systems from Darda GmbH – such as concrete demolition shears, rock and concrete splitters, hydraulic power packs, combination shears, Multi Cutters, steel shears, and tank cutters – a forward-looking hazard analysis establishes clear courses of action: for the protection of people, structures, and the environment, as well as for controlled, low-vibration deconstruction and natural stone extraction.
+Integrated into method statements and risk assessments (often framed as RAMS or JSA/JHA), it provides a traceable basis for decision-making across planning and execution.

-Definition: What is meant by hazard analysis
+Definition: What is meant by a hazard analysis?

 Hazard analysis is the systematic identification, evaluation, and control of hazards that can occur during an activity, a work method, or at a workplace.
 It is closely linked to risk assessment and forms the methodological core of a safety concept.
 In demolition and rock applications, it includes technical, organizational, and person-related risks, for example from hydraulic pressure, residual energy in components, fall and drag motions, media releases, noise, dust, vibrations, or uncontrolled separation progress.
 The hazard analysis is object- and task-specific, begins in the planning phase, and accompanies the project through execution, control, and documentation.
 Legal requirements and rules of the art can vary by country and project; they should always be considered in general and interpreted project-specifically.
+Clear differentiation between hazard (source of potential harm) and risk (combination of probability and severity) enables prioritization according to the ALARP principle and supports transparent residual risk acceptance.

 Objectives, benefits, and scope in demolition and rock cutting/processing

 Hazard analysis creates transparency about risks, defines protection objectives, and derives effective measures.
 It increases execution safety in concrete demolition and special deconstruction, in building gutting and cutting, in rock excavation and tunnel construction, in natural stone extraction, and in special demolition.
+It also strengthens proof of due diligence toward clients, authorities, insurers, and stakeholders.

 - Protection of personnel: Prevent crushing, cutting, impact, and fall accidents as well as exposure to noise, dust, and hazardous substances.